kbedell/quest-vtt/README.md

 **An implementation of the Quest roleplaying system for Foundry Virtual Tabletop**
 ***
 ## What is this?
 Quest-VTT is an implementation of The Adventure Guild's [Quest roleplaying system](https://adventure.game/) for Foundry Virtual Tabletop!
-The Adventure Guild has published a [Creator's Resource (and license)](https://www.adventure.game/creators-license) that allows us to include the rules, character sheets, and _limited descriptions_ for things like classes, abilities, and items.
-The full content of the game is **not included**.
+Thanks to the Adventure Guild's [Quest Creators Resource](https://www.adventure.game/creators-license) (and license), we're able to include the rules, character sheets, and _limited descriptions_ for things like classes, abilities, and items with this Foundry game system.
+Full descriptions from the Quest Game Book are **not included**.

 Please support The Adventure Guild and consider [purchasing a copy of Quest](https://www.adventure.game/digital-edition) if you like what you see!

 ## Recommendations for Creating New Content
 If you want to create new roles, ability paths, ability effects, or effect roll ranges, I highly recommend doing it in the following order: